0xHarrington/RocketInsight/README.md

 - **frontend**: Contains the code for the user interface, developed using React, Redux, and D3.js to create interactive data visualizations.
 - **backend**: Includes the server-side logic, utilizing Flask for data service provision and web3.py for blockchain data interaction.
 - **prototyping**: Focuses on data analysis and prototyping, employing Jupyter notebooks and libraries such as Pandas, NumPy, and scikit-learn for initial data exploration and analysis.
+TBD: Set up create-react-app on WSL (Encountering errors)

+Temporary fix: Used npm-windows installer to install npm and create-react-app.

+TO RUN:

+Download all files into a folder and run html file